aycignl/Weka/README.md

 # weka
-It helps how to use Weka with Eclipse
+It helps how to use Weka for your project with Eclipse.